mathiasvr/betaflight-deciphered/README.md

 - Default: `AUTO`
 - Allowed: `OFF`, `PRESET`, `AUTO`, `MANUAL`

+TODO: This feature can cause the CPU to work harder to be able to run higher d setpoint weights and get cleaner motor outputs.
+Set to OFF if CPU loading is too high.
+Note: Auto rc interpolation detects rx speed based on the reported speed by rx itself.
+But some receivers like also X4RS can report 9ms interval while it is actually 18ms on roll and pitch when using more channels than 8.

 ### `rc_interp_ch`
 - Default: `RPYT`
 - Allowed: `RP`, `RPY`, `RPYT`, `T`, `RPT`

+TODO: Smoothing of RX inputs for Roll, Pitch, Yaw, Throttle.

 ### `rc_interp_int`
 - Default: `19`